Age Grade Competitions - up to Under 18's - Dorset Wiltshire Rugby Football Union

 Disputes will be resolved initially by the Managers of individual competitions who may refer them to the overall Competitions Organiser.

-Any disciplinary issues will be passed on to the CB Age Grade Discipline Secretary.
+Any disciplinary issues will be managed by the D&W RFU Age Grade Discipline Secretary.

 Any appeals against decisions of the Competitions Organiser will be considered by a sub-group set up for that purpose.